 Come as You Are: Kirk Cobain’s small Washington hometown features a sign paying homage to the late singer: Welcome to Aberdeen, Come As You Are.
 A fitting tribute to a grunge giant, “Come As You Are” makes our playlist because of it’s relation to Zoom meetings.
 Come to them, just as you are – in sweats, without makeup, even wearing your headgear.

 Rocket Man: This Elton John ballad makes the list because of Space X, a privately funded space transportation company that recently launched its first crew.
-Ditching Earth is one way to avoid the pandemic.
-It’s probably more effective than Lysol.
+Ditching Earth is one way to avoid the

 O-o-h Child: The lyrics to this Five Stairsteps hit give us hope, which is something we desperately need right now.
 Things are going to get easier.
 Things are going to get brighter.